 My teaching style is rooted in responding to the needs of the class.
 This means adapting to the questions, conversations, and processes that develop in real-time.
 There may be other readings or learning materials assigned as themes emerge or events unfold.
-On Moodle, there are also suggested readings and additional resources.
-They are marked as additional materials and are not required for the course.
+On Moodle, there are also suggested readings and additional resources; these are marked as additional materials and are not required for the course but are instead intended to support your clinical development.